forestryio/forestry.io/hugo/content/docs/welcome/quick-start.md

 ![](/uploads/2018/01/publish-button.png)

-The page should become up-to-date with your repository again
+Now you should notice that the page is up-to-date with your repository

 ![](/uploads/2018/01/up-to-date.png)

-Go to your Git repo and look at your commit history.
+Now go to your Git repo and look at your commit history.
 You should see your updates from Forestry there.
 Committing has never been easier!

 ![](/uploads/2018/01/commits.png)